 When my family and I drove to Washington DC in 2019, we spotted an opportunity to bridge the difference between driving and transit.
 We realized there is a way to enhance transit fare payment in almost every state east of the Mississippi River.
+I shared this policy proposal with Mobility Lab‘s national audience, as well as state-level decision makers at the New Jersey Future Redevelopment Forum annual policy conference in 2019.

 Heading out from New Jersey, we had a simple goal.
 We wanted to see our nation’s capital, visit museums, walk the National Mall, and visit Alexandria, VA which has a lot in common with our current hometown of Hoboken.
 From New Jersey to DC, and every state in between, we were able to move seamlessly, and pay our tolls easily, all because of E-ZPass.